woods-project/woods-project.github.io/raw-stories/2024-12-15-rebellion/a-tale-of-rebellion.md

 **Utapau, Mustafar, Bespin, and neighboring systems** were among the first to show open sympathy for the Alliance cause.
 Utapau, scarred from the days of the Clone Wars, had always harbored a distrust for outside rule.
 The downtrodden Pau’an leadership recognized that now, more than ever, the Empire’s propaganda was no guarantee of safety.
 If the Rebels could take out the Death Star itself, maybe the Empire’s intimidation wasn’t so invincible.
 They quietly made contact with Alliance representatives, offering to hide Rebel cells among the massive sinkhole cities and twisting underground caverns.

 Likewise, Mustafar, the volcanic world once shaped by the presence of Darth Vader’s dark fortress, harbored no love for the Empire’s oppressive tactics.
 Many of its workers who had toiled in the dangerous mining operations were ready to hear the Rebellion’s pleas.
-And at Bespin—famed for its Cloud City—dissatisfaction with Imperial corporate oversight had been brewing for years.
+And at Bespin—famed for its Cloud City — dissatisfaction with Imperial corporate oversight had been brewing for years.
 Rumors said the Baron Administrator was at least sympathetic to the Rebels; others claimed Lando Calrissian himself was helping funnel tibanna gas shipments to hidden Alliance armories.

 **Every new pledge of support breathed life into the once-desperate Alliance.**

 ---

+**TODO:** 4 hidden tie-fighters bring the hurt.

 Meanwhile, **the Empire fanned out like a spreading shadow, tightening its grip** on the galactic core systems.
 A wave of Star Destroyers parted from the Kuat shipyards, slicing across hyperlanes to a dozen key worlds.
-Imperial diplomats—flanked by stormtrooper squads, TIE escorts, and the subtle threat of planetary bombardment—arrived on Alderaan’s sister world Delaya, Chandrila, Brentaal, and more.
+Imperial diplomats—flanked by stormtrooper squads, TIE escorts, and the subtle threat of planetary bombardment — arrived on Alderaan’s sister world Delaya, Chandrila, Brentaal, and more.
 Though some accepted Imperial support willingly, most did so at the proverbial blaster barrel.

-Across the data feeds of the Empire, figures like Dav Silber—once an unremarkable Force-sensitive who had failed his Jedi Trials—worked tirelessly in the Emperor’s service.
+Across the data feeds of the Empire, figures like Dav Silber — once an unremarkable Force-sensitive who had failed his Jedi Trials — worked tirelessly in the Emperor’s service.
 Subtle mind tricks, intimidation, honeyed words—whatever it took to bring planet after planet to heel.
 Dav Silber’s motivations were shrouded in murk.
 Some believed he fell to greed or fear, or perhaps the Empire promised him the training and power the Jedi Council once denied.
 His presence alone seemed to embolden Imperial expansion, especially toward Mon Calamari, that shining bastion of rebellion.

 High above the watery world, **the most brilliant tactician of the Rebellion, Admiral Gial Ackbar,** tried to coordinate a defense.
 But the Empire’s thrust was too swift.
 The Rebellion did not yet have the fleet strength to stand toe-to-toe with multiple Imperial Star Destroyer task forces.
 And so Ackbar fell back, orchestrating an evacuation of key Mon Calamari engineers.
 The planet itself would not be easily pacified—the Mon Cal lived underwater, in glass-domed cities that demanded extensive resources to occupy—but the Empire was moving.
 The hammer was coming down.

+After the victory, the admiralty soon found they had been led astray.
+Silber's motivations were clear at last - to split the Empire's attension while the Rebellion leaders fomented resistance across the easter rim.

 **Proud Mandalore** was among the next to throw in with the Rebel Alliance.
 Centuries of martial tradition intermingled with a sense of suppressed independence ever since the Empire installed puppet rulers.
 The Mandalorians, who once turned their back on open warfare, now found renewed vigor in the face of tyranny.
 Clans rose quietly, forging an uneasy alliance with the Rebels.
 Some Mandalorians saw the destruction of the half-built Death Star as a sign that the Empire was vulnerable, and old warriors yearned for the chance to fight.
 In contrast, **Kashyyyk** had no illusions: its Wookiee population was forced to labor in Imperial projects, its tree-cities policed by squads of troopers and slavers.
 Only when the Empire pressed the lives of their loved ones at blaster-point did the proud Wookiees acquiesce.
 But no vow of loyalty forced under duress endures forever, and seeds of rebellion smoldered in the shadowy canopy of Kashyyyk’s ancient forests.